o-be-one/kubernetes-at-home/docs/src/index.md

 Since few years, high speed internet connection came to be more available and affordable.
 I started to host my own servers at home and wanted to take advantage of a technology stack built to be resilient and scalable at its core.
 Overall, with UPS batteries, the only SPOF is the Internet connection.
 I would not say it's cheaper than paying for hosting, but I have more power to host anything and more room to add servers for hard workloads like AI.

-With my Kubernetes journey, I wanted to be more involved into opensource projects and I really hope this one will help you along your first steps into _Kubernetes at Home_.
+With my Kubernetes journey, I wanted to be more involved into opensource projects and practice more GitHub.
+I really hope this little project will help you along your first steps into _Kubernetes at Home_.

 ## Infrastructure